PLUS Program Admission Process

 The PLUS Program requires recent documentation of a learning difference in the form of:

-- Letter from physician for a medical concern
+• Letter from a physician for a medical concern

-For your convenience, this consent form may be given to your high school or medical provider to request they documentation directly to the PLUS Program.
+For your convenience, this consent form may be given to your high school or medical provider to request your documentation be sent directly to the PLUS Program.

 Documentation should be sent to: